Peanut: Agronomy

-Harvesting occurs in two stages.
 In mechanized systems, a machine is used to cut off the main root of the peanut plant by cutting through the soil just below the level of the peanut pods.
 The machine lifts the "bush" from the ground, shakes it, then inverts it, leaving the plant upside down to keep the peanuts out of the soil.
 This allows the peanuts to dry slowly to a little less than a third of their original moisture level over three to four days.
 Traditionally, peanuts were pulled and inverted by hand.
 After the peanuts have dried sufficiently, they are threshed, removing the peanut pods from the rest of the bush.
-Peanuts must be dried properly and stored in dry conditions.
-If they are too high in moisture, or if storage conditions are poor, they may become infected by the mold fungus Aspergillus flavus.
-Many strains of this fungus release toxic and highly carcinogenic substances called aflatoxins.